Michigan Auto Insurance Requirements 2026: Minimum Coverage Guide

 What are the minimum auto insurance requirements in Michigan?

-Michigan requires all drivers to carry liability insurance with minimum limits of $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $10,000 for property damage.
-This is often referred to as 50/100/10 coverage.
-Additionally, Michigan requires Personal Injury Protection (PIP), though since 2019 reforms, drivers can choose from several PIP levels or opt out if they have qualifying health coverage.
+Michigan requires minimum liability coverage of 50/100/10: $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $10,000 for property damage.
+Michigan also requires Personal Injury Protection (PIP) with flexible coverage options – you can choose from unlimited, $500k, $250k, $50k, or opt-out if you have qualifying health coverage.
+These are the legal minimums to drive in Michigan, though most financial advisors recommend higher limits for better protection.

 How much does auto insurance cost in Michigan?

-What happens if I’m caught driving without insurance in Michigan?
+What happens if I get caught driving without insurance in Michigan?

 Do I need SR-22 insurance in Michigan?

-You need SR-22 insurance in Michigan if you’ve been convicted of certain serious violations including OWI/DUI, reckless driving, driving without insurance, multiple traffic violations in a short period, or at-fault accidents without insurance.
-The SR-22 is a certificate of financial responsibility that your insurance company files with the state proving you carry the required minimum coverage.
-You typically must maintain SR-22 status for 3 years in Michigan.
+You need SR-22 insurance in Michigan if you’ve had a DUI/DWI, multiple serious traffic violations, an at-fault accident without insurance, or your license was suspended or revoked.
+The SR-22 is a certificate your insurance company files with the Michigan Department of Public Safety proving you carry the required minimum coverage.
+It’s typically required for 3 years and increases your insurance rates by 50-80%.

-How does an OWI/DUI affect my auto insurance rates in Michigan?
+How does a DUI affect my car insurance rates in Michigan?

 Should I get more than the minimum coverage in Michigan?

-How often should I shop around for auto insurance rates in Michigan?
+How often should I shop for new car insurance rates in Michigan?

 Ready to Compare Michigan Auto Insurance Rates?